PTB-PSt1/PyDynamic_tutorials/README.md

 ### 5. Go to localhost:8888

-Usually a browser window already opened automatically at this point.
+Usually a browser window will have opened automatically at this point.
 Otherwise just open one yourself and navigate to the printed URL in the console, in our case `http://localhost:8888/?token=f368c552e042d48d46ff4c8a094448d0e7681790b0719215`.

 ### 6. Browse the various examples

+You should see something like the following:

 ![Jupyter Notebook Server](jupyter_notebook_server.png)

+After a click on _PyDynamic_tutorials_ the source code can be edited and executed directly in the browser.

 ## Documentation

-The detailed documentation of 's source code is available on [pydynamic.readthedocs.io](https://pydynamic.readthedocs.io/) and is enriched with extensively commented calls of the  methods in the form of Jupyter notebooks.
+The detailed documentation of _PyDynamic_'s source code is available on [pydynamic.readthedocs.io](https://pydynamic.readthedocs.io/) and is enriched with extensively commented calls of the  methods in the form of Jupyter notebooks.